FACTBOX-Global reaction to Trump withdrawing WHO funding

 * AMERICAN MEDICAL ASSOCIATION PRESIDENT Dr. Patrice Harris called it "a dangerous step in the wrong direction that will not make defeating COVID-19 easier" and urged Trump to reconsider.

-"It's not the middle of a pandemic that you do this type of thing," he said.
-Adalja said the WHO collects information about where the virus is active in every county in the world, which the United States needs to help guide decisions about when to open borders.
+Adalja said the WHO collects information about where the virus is active in every county in the world, which the United States needs to help guide decisions about when to open borders. * MELINDA GATES, CO-CHAIR OF BILL & MELINDA GATES FOUNDATION

+"Halting funding for the World Health Organization during a world health crisis is as dangerous as it sounds," she said on Twitter.
+"Their work is slowing the spread of COVID-19 and if that work is stopped no other organization can replace them.
+The world needs the WHO now more than ever." * DAVID HEYMANN, FORMER SENIOR WHO OFFICIAL AND CURRENT PROFESSOR AT THE LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE "The strength of WHO is that it is able to bring together public health experts from around the world to exchange information, review scientific evidence, and make evidence based consensus recommendations on disease prevention and control.

+"I have no doubt that WHO will continue to work in this manner during the COVID-19 pandemic." * SCHOOL OF MEDICINE AT BRITAIN'S LEEDS UNIVERSITY

 * VANDERBILT UNIVERSITY MEDICAL CENTER "This virus doesn't need passports.
-In a few short months, it has traveled to all of the continents of the world except Antarctica.
-If there were ever an event that showed us how we need to work tougher as a global community, this is it," said Dr. William Schaffner, infectious disease experts.
+In a few short months it has travelled to all of the continents of the world except Antarctica.
+If there were ever an event that showed us how we need to work tougher as a global community, this is it," said Dr. William Schaffner, an infectious disease expert.

-* NEW ZEALAND PRIME MINISTER JACINDA ARDERN "At a time like this when we need to be sharing information and we need to have advice we can rely on, the WHO has provided that.
-We will continue to support it and continue to make our contributions," she said.

-* AUSTRALIAN PRIME MINISTER SCOTT MORRISON Morrison said he sympathized with Trump's criticisms of the WHO, especially its support of re-opening China's "wet markets", where freshly slaughtered animals are sold and where the outbreak first appeared in the city of Wuhan late last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)